irukoa/SsTC/README.md

 # Installation:

-1. Clone this repository with the falg `--recurse-submodules` on a destination of your choice.
+1. Clone this repository with the flag `--recurse-submodules` on a destination of your choice.

         bash:/path/of/your/choice$ git clone --recurse-submodules https://github.com/irukoa/SsTC.git